seasonedcc/composable-functions/README.md

 ```

 ### Tracing
-Whenever you need to intercept inputs and the result of a domain function without changing them, there is a function to help you that called `trace`.
+Whenever you need to intercept inputs and the result of a domain function without changing them, there is a function called `trace` that can help you..

-The most common use case is to log things to the console.
+The most common use case is to log failures to the console or to an external service.
 Let's say you want to log failed domain functions, you could create a function such as:

 ```ts
 const traceToConsole = trace((context) => {